Wang Zhen (general)

-Wang Zhen (April 11, 1908 – March 12, 1993), also named Yu Kai (余开), once known as Zhenglin (正林) and Jiancheng (建成), nicknamed Wang Huzi (王胡子 (王鬍子, Wáng Húzi)), a native of Liuyang, Hunan, was a former main leaders of the People's Republic of China and the Chinese Communist Party, Founding General of the People's Liberation Army.
+Wang Zhen (April 11, 1908 – March 12, 1993), also named Yu Kai (余开), Zhenglin (正林), Jiancheng (建成), and Wang Huzi (王胡子 (王鬍子, Wáng Húzi)), was a native of Liuyang, Hunan.
+He was a former main leader of the People's Republic of China and the Chinese Communist Party, and also a founding Colonel General of the People's Liberation Army.

 He was the 4th Vice President of China and served under President Yang Shangkun.
 Wang Zhen was the first Vice Chairman to serve in the Central Advisory Commission, under Chairman Deng Xiaoping.

 Biography

 Early career

 Wang Zhen enlisted in the army in Changsha in 1922.
 Subsequently, he became a railroad worker, assuming the role of head of the workers' picket line and serving as an executive member of the Changsha section of the Guangzhou–Hankou railway Trade Union, among other positions.
 Wang Zhen became a member of the Communist Youth League of China in January 1927 and subsequently joined the Chinese Communist Party in May 1927.